Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Spin response methods

-We proceed now investigating a different mapping of the microscopic transverse susceptibility to the LLG equation and possible approximations to simplify the calculation of the Gilbert damping.
+We proceed now to investigate a different mapping of the microscopic transverse susceptibility to the LLG equation and possible approximations to simplify the calculation of the Gilbert damping.
 From Eq.~\eqref{llg+-}, one can see that $\alpha$ defines the slope of the imaginary part of the inverse susceptibility~\cite{Garate:2009ic}, i.e.,